 For Windows: For Windows Universal Applications the evaluator shall check the WMAppManifest.xml file for a list of required capabilities.
 The evaluator shall identify the required information repositories when the application is first installed.
-This includes permissions such as ID_CAP_CONTACTS,ID_CAP_APPOINTMENTS,ID_CAP_MEDIALI, and so on.
-A complete list of Windows App permissions can be found at:
+This includes permissions such as http://msdn.microsoft.com/en-US/library/windows/apps/jj206936.aspx

-http://msdn.microsoft.com/en- US/library/windows/apps/jj206936.aspx